Connect With Us

 Using Calculator Tools for Planning

 The affordability calculator shows how a co-signer's income affects your overall purchasing power.
-Mortgage calculators with co-signer functionality provide realistic projections of monthly payments and required income, helping all parties understand financial commitments before proceeding with formal applications.
+Mortgage calculators with co-signer functionality provide realistic projections of monthly payments and required income, helping everyone understand the financial commitment before proceeding with formal applications.

 Removing a Co-Signer from Your Mortgage

 Releasing a co-signer from mortgage responsibility typically requires refinancing the loan in the primary borrower's name only.
-The borrower must demonstrate independent qualification through an improved credit score, stable income, and an acceptable debt-to-income ratio.
+You'll need to demonstrate independent qualification through an improved credit score, stable income, and an acceptable debt-to-income ratio.

-Adding a co-signer to a mortgage is relatively straightforward, but removing one requires meeting much stricter refinancing standards.
-Some government loans offer co-signer release provisions after a specific period of timely payments, though conventional mortgages rarely include these automatic options.
+Adding a co-signer is fairly simple, but removing one requires meeting much stricter refinancing standards.
+Some government loans offer co-signer release provisions after a specific period of on-time payments, though conventional mortgages rarely include these automatic options.

-To successfully refinance without a co-signer, borrowers generally need to satisfy these requirements:
+To successfully refinance without a co-signer, you'll generally need to satisfy these requirements:

 • Established payment history on the current mortgage

-• Improved credit profile since the original application
+• Improved credit profile since the initial application

 • Stable or increased income with proper documentation